NHES and ELMI agency logos

 Incorporated: 1962

 Origin: This town was part of the 1768 charter of Gunthwaite, which was renamed Lisbon in 1824.
 Though settled about 1789, this town is New Hampshire's youngest, incorporated in 1962.
 After considerable litigation, it was carved out of Lisbon to be an independent voting unit.
-The name Sugar Hill comes from a large grove of sugar maples in the hills.
-In 1929, Austrian Sig Buchmayr established the first organized ski school in the United States near Peckett's-on-Sugar Hill, one of the earliest resorts to promote winter vacationing.
+The name Sugar Hill comes from a large grove of sugar maples.
+In 1929, Austrian Sig Buchmayr established the first organized ski school in the US.

 Villages and Place Names: unknown